- Home

 Description and Requirements

-The Paralegal is responsible for providing technical and compliance related support to our consultative legal team, with a primary focus on the accurate and efficient processing of ERISA-related legal matters.
-This role involves facilitating various processing needs, managing professional correspondence, and preparing necessary documentation, ultimately contributing to the seamless legal administration of retirement benefits.
+General Description: The Paralegal provides technical and compliance support to the consultative legal team.
+The main focus is accurate and efficient processing of ERISA-related legal matters.
+This role includes handling processing needs, managing professional correspondence, and preparing documentation.
+The Paralegal helps ensure smooth legal administration of retirement benefits.

 Responsibilities: